Unit 1: Periodic Trends

 ATLs (Skills)

-- T (CT) – Use models and simulations to explore complex systems and issues
+- T (CT) – Use brainstorming and visual diagrams to generate new ideas and inquiries

 Curriculum Standards